Along with the Secessionist journal Die Flache, Die Quelle remains one of the finest examples of Secession-style graphic design.

 Moser had, in fact, completed many of the designs a year earlier for the 4th Secession exhibition in 1899 and they were subsequently published in the Ver Sacrum issue (Heft 4) devoted to him later that year.
 Nevertheless, Die Quelle gave him an opportunity to expand on the designs by adding decorative text boxes and colour.

 Many of the illustrations reflect Moser’s interest in Japanese textile design which he had already begun exploring as early as 1898 when he collaborated with the textile company Johan Backhausen & Söhne, which would later produce nearly all of the Secession and Wiener Werkstätte designs.
 As well, we see some the influence of Japanese and Turkish paper marbling techniques which Moser had been teaching to his students at the College of Applied Arts in Vienna.
 We also see the an early pre-occupation with tesselations and grids in his design for Die Tauusand Raben, Frau Nolda, and Donauwellen Wandekore.
-It is said that artist M.c Escher used Moser’s plates as the model for his geometric designs some 20 years later.

 While the influence of art nouveau is very prevalent in Moser’s flower and plant patterns, we also glimpse the beginnings of his move towards geometric abstraction and the emphasis on the square (Wanddecor December and Wandbehag Die Riefezeit).
 In only a few years, Moser would almost completely abandon the curvilinear style of Art Nouveau seen in Die Quelle and the square would become the central motif of the Wiener Werkstatte.